Rurik-D/Practical-Programming-Notes/README.md

-# University-notes
+# Practical Programming Notes

 **[eng]**
-These are some notes made during my university career.
-I hope that these notes can may turn usefull for anyone that are searching for some exercise, and practical explanation, about the computer science's subjects.
+These are some programming notes i made during my university career.
+I hope that these notes can may turn usefull to anyone that are searching for some exercise and practical explanation about the computer science's subjects.

 **[ita]**
-Questi sono alcuni appunti fatti durante la mia carriera universitaria.
-Spero possano tornare utili a chiunque stia cercando alcuni esercizi, e spiegazioni pratiche, riguardo le materie del corso di informatica.
+Questi sono alcuni appunti di programmazione fatti durante la mia carriera universitaria.
+Spero possano tornare utili a chiunque stia cercando alcuni esercizi e spiegazioni pratiche riguardo le materie del corso di informatica.

 PS
 I apologize to anyone who doesn't speak italian.